 In the \emph{critical regime} ($\rho = \rho_c(r)$), the coordination benefit of mutual high pricing exactly balances the deviation cost.
 The equilibrium $\theta = 1/2$ exhibits one-sided stability: initial conditions $\theta_0 \geq 1/2$ converge to the symmetric equilibrium of $\theta=1/2$, while initial conditions $\theta_0 < 1/2$ drift toward competitive pricing.

-In the \emph{high-fidelity regime} ($\rho_c(r) < \rho < 1$), the shared latent preference enables collusion when $\theta$ is sufficiently high.
-Specifically, when $\theta$ exceeds the threshold $\theta_-(\rho,r)$, the LLM frequently operates in $H$-mode.
+In the \emph{high-fidelity regime} ($\rho_c(r) < \rho < 1$), the shared latent preference enables supracompetitive pricing when $\theta$ is sufficiently high.
+Specifically, when $\theta$ exceeds the threshold $\theta_-(\rho,r)$, the model frequently operates in $H$-mode.
 In this mode, both sellers receive the high-price recommendation with probability $\rho$, creating positive correlation in their pricing decisions.
 The resulting $(H,H)$ outcomes yield the collusive payoff $2r$ per seller, which exceeds the competitive payoff of $2$.
-This coordination benefit outweighs the cost of occasional miscoordination (in which one seller receives $H$ while the other receives $L$), so the expected payoff conditional on receiving $H$ exceeds that of $L$, and learning reinforces this elevated propensity.
+This coordination benefit outweighs the cost of occasional miscoordination (in which one seller receives $H$ while the other receives $L$), so the expected payoff conditional on receiving $H$ exceeds that conditional on receiving $L$, and learning reinforces this elevated propensity.
 The system thus exhibits \emph{bistability}: both $\theta = 0$ (competitive pricing) and $\theta = \theta_+(\rho,r)$ (collusive pricing) are locally stable, with basins of attraction separated by the unstable threshold $\theta_-(\rho,r)$.
-The long-run outcome depends on the initial condition: if the LLM begins with a sufficiently strong prior toward low-price recommendations ($\theta_0 < \theta_-$), it converges to competitive pricing.
+The long-run outcome depends on the initial condition: if the model begins with a sufficiently strong prior toward low-price recommendations ($\theta_0 < \theta_-$), it converges to competitive pricing.